What is Dhikr?

 What it claims to do

-The classical Sufi description tracks three movements.
-The dhikr of the tongue is mechanical at first — a phrase repeated by the speech faculty while the mind continues its ordinary discursive activity.
-Sustained, the dhikr of the heart takes over: the phrase descends from the speech faculty into a continuous inner attention that does not require deliberate effort to maintain.
-Sustained further, the dhikr of the secret is what the lineage calls the saturation of the entire faculty by the named — the practitioner is no longer doing the dhikr but, in some accounts, being done by it.
-The final movement is fanāʾ, the annihilation of the rememberer in the remembered, and baqāʾ, the abiding that is reported to follow.
-The closest parallels in other traditions — the Hindu absorption of the japin into japa, the Christian descent of the Jesus Prayer from lips to heart described in The Way of a Pilgrim — describe a phenomenology that is recognisably the same, by traditions that did not coordinate their reports.
+The classical Sufi framework tracks three movements.
+The dhikr of the tongue is mechanical at first.
+The phrase is repeated by the speech faculty while the mind continues its ordinary discursive activity.
+With sustained practice, the dhikr of the heart takes over.
+The phrase descends from the speech faculty into a continuous inner attention that no longer requires deliberate effort.
+Sustained further, the dhikr of the secret is what the lineage calls the saturation of the whole person by the named.
+The practitioner is no longer doing the dhikr; in some accounts, the dhikr is being done through them.
+The final movement is fanāʾ, the annihilation of the rememberer in the remembered, followed by baqāʾ, the abiding that is reported to follow.
+The closest parallels are the Hindu§ absorption of the practitioner into japa, and the Christian§ descent of the Jesus Prayer from lips to heart described in The Way of a Pilgrim.
+These are traditions that did not coordinate their reports, yet the phenomenology they describe is recognisably the same.

 Why it isn't yet in the index